What to Pack for Hartford

 June, July, August

-Add: Lightweight, breathable clothing, Sun hat and sunglasses, Sunscreen, Swimsuit (for hotel pools)
+Add: Light, breathable clothing, Sun hat and sunglasses, High-SPF sunscreen

 Luggage Recommendation